Nickolai1301/new_prod_partners_conference_2025/README.md

 ---

-*Built for Deloitte Partners Conference 2025 - Demonstrating the power of GenAI in business analysis and learning.*
+*Built for Partners Conference 2025 - Demonstrating the power of GenAI in business analysis and learning.*